CatX711/GreetLang/GreetlangPlus.md

 LANGUAGE REVOLUTION!

 <br />
 But let's get back to the code.
 It's a common convention to capitalise the first letter of every new word in the name of a class.
 As shown in the example above, `MyClass` follows this.
-To be honest, this is like the opposite of naming functions!
+To be honest, it's like the opposite of naming functions!
 Never thought about that, actually.